 My point is that if we call you a creep, you should regard it as a prompt for self-analysis because we don’t mindlessly toss that word around the way men out for social justice seem to imply we do.
 We use that word when something about you as an individual makes us uncomfortable.

 Do we use that word a lot?
 Perhaps so, perhaps not.
-If we do, maybe the question shouldn’t be why we say it so much.
+If so, maybe the question shouldn’t be why we say it so much.
 Maybe it should be why you evoke it so often.

 Women don’t call you creeps because you’re ugly.